-Determine whether there are indicators of impairment of the group's tangible and intangible assets, including goodwill.
+Determine whether there are indicators of impairment of the group's tangible assets.
 Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset and where it is a component of a larger cash-generating unit, the viability and expected future performance of that unit.

 The main critical areas relating to the financial statements are the overall profitability, the management of net current assets, the fixed assets value and during the year the management of financial matters within budget agreed by the Trustees.
-The year-end has resulted in a modest surplus for the year and maintained a positive net current assets position throughout the year to ensure that creditors are paid when due.
-The fixed assets position is the addition of the new school building, and depreciating the assets when they become useable.
+The year-end has resulted in a minor deficit for the year but maintained a positive net current assets position throughout the year to ensure that creditors are paid when due.
+The fixed assets position reflects the addition of the new school building and the depreciation of assets over their useful lives.
 Close performance against budget is monitored by management on a monthly basis and reported to the Trustees.

-Notes forming part of the financial statements for the year ended 31 August 2020
+Notes forming part of the financial statements for the year ended 31 August 2022